TheVisualHub/VisualFactory/README.md

 # 🎨 VisualFactory

-🎥 Click on the Image to Watch the Demo:
+🎥 Click on the image to watch the demo:
 [![Watch the video](https://img.youtube.com/vi/ZdGxwgnkfok/maxresdefault.jpg)](https://www.youtube.com/watch?v=ZdGxwgnkfok)

 Welcome to the **VisualFactory** - a creative arsenal of high-impact scripts crafted for **cinematic 3D visualization and molecular graphics**.
 Most of the algorithms are designed to operate within the internal Python environemnt of **ChimeraX**.